Distances

 - Tilehurst 90.3

-In Purley, the Path runs through a housing estate to emerge on the A329 close to Tilehurst station which is on the Reading to Didcot Parkway line.
+In Purley, the Path runs through a housing estate (small hill required!) to emerge on the A329 close to Tilehurst station which is on the Reading to Didcot Parkway line.
 At the former Roebuck pub (where the distance is measured), the Path drops steeply back down to the river.

 - Reading Bridge 93.6

 Reading is the first sizeable town since Oxford and is best approached from Reading Bridge.
 The railway station is one of the busiest in England with connections to just about everywhere.
 Despite its modern appearance it is an ancient city.
 Reading Abbey was founded in 1121 and it is believed Henry I, son of William the Conqueror, rests here.
 Overlooking the ruins is a large redbrick building.
 This is the former Reading Gaol where Oscar Wilde was resident and wrote his famous Ballad.
+Banksy has painted a mural of him escaping the gaol with a typewrite and this can be seen on the outer walls.
 Reading is famous for its 3 B's: biscuits, bulbs and brewing.
 Sadly, they have all long gone.

 - Kennet Canal 94.5